 The remaining engine hours and the remaining time limit are kept stored in a non-volatile memory and are not affected from power supply failures.

-The time and engine hours to service are displayed in the STATISTICAL COUNTERS menu.
+The remaining time and engine hours to service are displayed inside the LOGO COUNTERS display group.